tchiotludo/akhq/README.md

   * `actual-username`: login of the current user as a yaml key (may be anything email, login, ...)
     * `password`: Password in sha256, can be converted with command `echo -n "password" | sha256sum`
     * `roles`: Role for current users
+    * `attributes.topics-filter-regexp`: Regexp to filter topic available for current user

 > Take care that basic auth will use session store in server **memory**.
 If your instance is behind a reverse proxy or a
 > loadbalancer, you will need to forward the session cookie named `SESSION` and / or use